InfinitySamurai/resume/activities.md

 ### Other

 * Bush walking - Endurance and regard for nature
-* Camping - Practical skills and organisation
+* Camping - Practical skills and organization
 * Squash - Agility and perseverance against strong competition
 * Volleyball - Teamwork and dedication